jcoppieters/ESPProxy/README.md

 - Automatically creates new free connections when clients connect
 - Monitors connection health and automatically restarts if needed

+## Questions:
+I find it strange that we have som many heartbeat requests "[215..." followed by response "[72..."

+it seems to me there are too many.
+Can you investigate? even add extra debug code if needed?

 ## Architecture

 ```